UofT-DSI/deep_learning_topics/slides-resources/06-commercial_applications.md

 - **Target decision-maker:** pharma companies

-- **Target downstream decision:** which drugs should be developed next?
+- **Target downstream decision:** given a particular disease context, which drug compounds are the most promising?

-- **Action plan:** given a particular disease context, provide pharma companies with a list of candidate drugs ordered by expected development success
+- **Action plan:** provide pharma companies with a list of candidate compounds to run real lab experiments on

 - **Expected value for the end-user:** lower failure rates at early R&D stages, and, ultimately, cheaper and faster drug development

 ---
 #### **Great interest in DL for biotechnology**

 - Many drug developers have recently established partnerships with AI giant NVIDIA over the past few years, including Amgen, AstraZeneca, GSK, Genentech, and the very own Insilico Medicine$^{4}$